canvasxyz/okra/README.md

 }
 ```

 A `Tree` is the basic database connection handle and wraps an LMDB environment.
+Close it by calling `tree.close()`.

 ```zig
 const tree = try Tree(Q, K).open("/path/to/data.okra", .{});